msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ```

 The current `simulation_time` in `simulation.py` is one second.
-As the network becomes more complex and takes longer to execute, you may need to extend the simulation to allow all the packets to be transfered.
+As the network becomes more complex and takes longer to execute, you may need to extend the simulation to allow the time for all the packets to transfer.

 ## Grading Rubric